How I use Twitter

 Ironically, this world of micro messages re-introduced me to the love of writing.
 Firstly I was encouraged by fellow tweeps to blog about the issues that I was debating on Twitter.
 Then I started to read other blogs and became inspired by the incredible writing talent that exists within our online community.

-Like Malcolm, my world has evolved into something that it would never have been without the opportunities (and support) presented by Twitter and its community.
+My world has evolved into something that it would never have been without the opportunities (and support) presented by Twitter and its community.

 2. Rules for following